-A course in income tax preparation and the Internal Revenue Code.
-Designed for the individual interested in the preparation of basic income tax returns for individuals, partnerships, and corporations, as well as those seeking an understanding of the Internal Revenue Code for use in business.
+This is a course in income tax preparation and the Internal Revenue Code.
+It is designed for individuals interested in the preparation of basic income tax returns for individuals, partnerships, and corporations, as well as those seeking an understanding of the Internal Revenue Code.
 May not be repeated.
+SC